jamesr1775/MS-Project-One/README.md

 # Donut Disturb

-A Donut Store located in Dublin City Centre
+A Donut Store located in Dublin City Centre whose goal is to create and sell the best, most delicious desert in Dublin.
+The website is deployed and can be viewed here [Donut Disturb](https://jamesr1775.github.io/MS-Project-One/).
 ## UX

 ### Project Goals